List of tectonic plates: Microplates

-Ancient continental formations
+Ancient tectonic plates

-In the history of Earth many tectonic plates have come into existence and have over the intervening years either accreted onto other plates to form larger plates, rifted into smaller plates, or have been crushed by or subducted under other plates.
+In the history of Earth, many tectonic plates have come into existence and have over the intervening years either accreted onto other plates to form larger plates, rifted into smaller plates, or have been crushed by or subducted under other plates.

-Ancient supercontinents

-The following list includes the supercontinents known or speculated to have existed in the Earth's past:

-Ancient plates and cratons

-Not all plate boundaries are easily defined, especially for ancient pieces of crust.
-The following list of ancient cratons, microplates, plates, shields, terranes, and zones no longer exist as separate plates.
-Cratons are the oldest and most stable parts of the continental lithosphere and shields are the exposed area of a craton(s).
-Microplates are tiny tectonic plates, terranes are fragments of crustal material formed on one tectonic plate and accreted to crust lying on another plate, and zones are bands of similar rocks on a plate formed by terrane accretion or native rock formation.
-Terranes may or may not have originated as independent microplates: a terrane may not contain the full thickness of the lithosphere.
+The following is a list of ancient cratons, microplates, plates, and terranes which no longer exist as separate plates.
+Cratons are the oldest and most stable parts of the continental lithosphere, and shields are exposed parts of them.
+Terranes are fragments of crustal material formed on one tectonic plate and accreted to crust lying on another plate, which may or may not have originated as independent microplates: a terrane may not contain the full thickness of the lithosphere.